The Bombay Chamber Orchestra

 (Affiliated to the World Federation of Amateur Orchestras)

-The Bombay Chamber Orchestra (BCO) Society was founded in 1962 as an educational trust, primarily to offer free coaching to the young musical talent of the city in the techniques of orchestral playing.
-Its aim is, not only to offer free music education, but also to create an environment and incentive to encourage young talent to continue to work at the instruments of their choice.
+The Bombay Chamber Orchestra Society was founded in 1962 as an educational trust, primarily to offer free coaching to the young musical talent of the city in the techniques of orchestral playing and its aim is, not only to offer free music education, but also to create an environment and incentive to encourage young talent to continue to work at the instruments of their choice.
 Several young students who made their performing debuts with the orchestra have established themselves in successful careers as professional musicians throughout the world.
-The orchestra is listed in several international directories of orchestras and is a member of the World Federation of Amateur Orchestras (WFAO).